haderlump22/BigOne/README.md

 - put the sourcefiles in the Repository
 - give a sql Script by, which create DB and Tables
 - create my own Pictures for the Transaktion Formular.

+20160503 23:00
+- add a Login Formular to get Username and Password
+- The Module to calculate the Profit get a new Part to calc the proportion of each person income to the total income.
+That help to calc faster how much money gets each person at the end of the month.
+- Use now in all Classes the new DBTools and give to all Classes the Connection that is createt by the new Login Class.
+- Fix some Things that not enjoy me... ;-)